Chaka Fattah: Sponsored legislation

 As a member of Pennsylvania's state House Fattah wrote and passed into law Pennsylvania's Homeowners Emergency Mortgage Assistance Program (HEMAP).
 HEMAP is a loan program designed to protect Pennsylvanians who, through no fault of their own, are financially unable to make their mortgage payments and are in danger of losing their homes to foreclosure.
-Started in 1983 by Pennsylvania's Act 91 of 1983, it was only one of its kind until 2010 when Fattah added language to the Dodd Frank bill to provide similar assistance, to homeowners nationwide.
+Started in 1983 by Pennsylvania's Act 91 of 1983, it was the only one of its kind until 2010 when Fattah added language to the Dodd Frank bill to provide similar assistance, to homeowners nationwide.
 The Emergency Homeowners Loan Program provides up to 24 months of assistance, through bridge loans, for distressed homeowners and is a scaled-up version of the HEMAP program.

 In 2013, Fattah served as a vice chair on the House Gun and Violence Taskforce, a taskforce created under the direction of House Democratic Leader Nancy Pelosi.
 The taskforce included both liberal and conservative Democrats, gun owners and Representatives from various cities.
 Fattah received an F rating from the NRA Political Victory Fund and an A+ rating from the Coalition on Gun Violence and the Brady Campaign to Prevent Gun Violence for his positions on gun control.

 Since 2006, Fattah has "pioneered gun-buyback programs" in Philadelphia with the Philadelphia Police.
 The program offers Philadelphians the chance to exchange firearms for vouchers for groceries or other goods.